-Nearly 95% of the activity materials is shipped to the unit (perishables like milk or eggs cannot be shipped and would need to be unit-supplied.)
+Nearly 95% of the activity materials are included in the registration fee and are shipped to the unit.
+(Only perishables like milk or eggs cannot be shipped and would need to be unit-supplied.)

-The program is structured for 26 meetings/year (2 orientation & lab safety meetings + 24 activity meetings, split in four themed modules).
+Option A (full-year program): structured for 26 meetings/year (2 orientation & lab safety meetings + 24 activity meetings, split in four themed modules).

 Option B (partial-year program): structured for 14 meetings/year (2 orientation & lab safety meetings + 12 activity meetings).

 Starting a New STEM Scouts Lab